 After adding all of the data columns that you want to display to the list table, you can reorganize the columns, sort the data within the columns, and rename the column headers.

-To reorganize the columns, click on the column name and then drag and drop it into the order you would like.
+To reorganize the columns, click on the column name and then drag and drop it into the order you want.

 You can sort each column by hovering over the header and clicking on the sort arrows.
-You can also sort multiple columns clicking the Sort data icon in the top left corner.
-This will allow you to sort columns based on multiple values, such as alphabetically by release and descending Aha! score.
+You can also sort multiple columns by clicking the Sort data icon in the top-left corner.
+This will allow you to sort columns based on multiple values, such as alphabetically by feature status and feature name.

 To customize the column headers, click on the column name and perform an in-line edit to the name of your choosing.